shinokada/svelte-awesome-icons/src/routes/+page.md

 <Icon {...config2} icon="{CalendarCheckRegular}" />
 ```

 We import the configurations from the JSON file and assign them to config1 and config2.
-We then utilize the Icon component with the spread attributes ({...config1} and {...config2}) to apply the respective configurations to each icon.
+We then utilize the Icon component with the spread attributes to apply the respective configurations to each icon.

-3. Custom Default Icon
+### Custom Default Icon

 If you wish to create a custom default icon, you can follow these steps:

 Create a Svelte component named `src/lib/MyIcon.svelte`: